-Vulnerability Instructions - support for claimants and customers
+Vulnerability Instructions - Additional Support for Individuals

-- 1. These instructions will help you deal with individuals with complex needs, or individuals who require additional support, to enable them to access DWP benefits and use our services. - 2.
-For DWP purposes the description of Vulnerability is "An individual who is identified as having complex needs and/or requires additional support to enable them to access DWP benefits and use our services". - 3.
-"Individual" refers to claimants, customers, clients, service users, anyone who accesses benefits and uses our services. - 4.
-"Complex needs" are difficult personal circumstances and/or life events that affect the ability of the individual to access DWP benefits and use our services.
+- These instructions will help you deal with individuals with complex needs, or individuals who require additional support, to enable them to access DWP benefits and use our services - 2.
+For DWP purposes the description of Vulnerability is "An individual who is identified as having complex needs and/or requires additional support to enable them to access DWP benefits and use our services" - "Individual" refers to claimants, customers, clients, service users, anyone who accesses benefits and uses our services. - "Complex needs" are difficult personal circumstances and/or life events that affect the ability of the individual to access DWP benefits and use our services